 We hope that you will consider collaborating with the Inmar team when future regulatory and legislative issues arise.
-We are tracking state and federal regulatory developments and we will use my monthly column in our newsletter and other communication tools in an effort to collaborate.
+We are tracking state and federal regulatory developments.

 Associations such as RILA, GMA and FMI are important players in the collaborative effort to achieve reasonable regulations that allow the agencies to accomplish their goals without excessively burdening the retail industry.
 Of course, we would encourage any of our clients to reach out to Inmar to collaborate on these efforts.
 I look forward to working with you.